-- 3 russet potatoes (about 8 ounces each), cut lengthwise into 10 to 12 even wedges
+- 3 russet potatoes (about 8 ounces each), each cut lengthwise into 10 to 12 even wedges

-- ¼ cup plus 1 teaspoon canola or vegetable oil
+- ¼ cup plus 1 teaspoon olive oil

-- When the potatoes are done soaking, drain and then pat dry with paper towels.
-Wipe out the inside of the large bowl so it is dry and then place the potatoes back in the bowl.
-Add the remaining teaspoon of oil and toss to coat.
-Arrange the potatoes in a single layer on the prepared baking sheet.
-Cover tightly with foil and then bake for 5 minutes.
-Remove the foil from the pan and continue to bake for another 15 to 20 minutes (rotate the pan after 10 minutes) until the potatoes are a spotty golden brown.
+- When the potatoes are done soaking, drain and then dry thoroughly.
+Dry the inside of the large bowl, then add the potatoes back in, along with the remaining 1 teaspoon of oil.
+Toss to coat.
+Arrange the potatoes in a single layer on the prepared baking sheet, then cover tightly with foil.
+Bake for 5 minutes.
+Remove the foil, then continue to bake for another 15 to 20 minutes, rotating the pan after 10 minutes, until the potatoes are spotty golden brown.

-- Using tongs, carefully flip over each wedge (use a spatula to scrape the potatoes loose if they are stuck).
-Bake for another 7 to 12 minutes, until golden and crisp (rotating the pan if needed).
+- Scrape the potatoes loose with a spatula if needed, then use tongs to carefully flip over each wedge (keeping them in a single layer).
+Return to the oven and bake for another 7 to 12 minutes, until golden and crisp (rotating the pan if the fries are browning unevenly).

-- Place the potatoes on a paper towel lined plate to drain for a few minutes.
-Season with additional salt and pepper if desired.
-Serve warm.
+- Transfer the potatoes to a paper towel lined plate to drain for a few minutes.
+Season with additional salt and pepper, if desired.
+Serve!

 Slightly adapted from America’s Test Kitchen Healthy Family Cookbook.